-Francisco’s is THE place to go for great lobster at reasonable prices (and addictive sangria) – this is a crowded, noisy spot that’s great for groups.
+Francisco’s is the place to go for great lobster at reasonable prices – this is a crowded, noisy spot that’s great for groups.
 For a more trendy scene, stop by Elmo for chic comfort food and cocktails.

 Chelsea Parks & Recreation